Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/NamingConvention.md

 ### ResolveViewModelByViewName(string assembly, string fullViewName, string conventionToUse)

-Resolves the convention by using the view name.This method does not add assemblies or resolve types, but will only return a string containing the resolved value based on the convention.The following constants can be used in this method: * ViewName
+Resolves the convention by using the view name.
+This method does not add assemblies or resolve types, but will only return a string containing the resolved value based on the convention.
+The following constants can be used in this method: * ViewName

 #### Parameters